-- All accidents must be reported to the staff member in location in an accident book or designated form. - Any accidents which are reportable under the Reporting of Injuries Diseases and Dangerous occurrences Regulations (RIDDOR) must be notified to the trust's external competent health and safety advisor via their online reporting system. - Major injuries must be reported immediately to the Headteacher, CEO and the external competent advisor.
+- All accidents must be reported to the person in the location in an accident book or designated form. - Any accidents which are reportable under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations (RIDDOR) must be notified to the trust's external competent health and safety advisor via their online reporting system. - Major injuries must be reported immediately to the Headteacher, CEO and the external competent advisor.